pytorch/glow/docs/ExternalBackend.md

 ```

-#### Backend specific tests
+#### Backend-specific tests

-Backend specific tests can be added.
+Backend-specific tests can be added.
 In this case, the `<Name>/Tests/CMakeLists.txt` must be provided.
-The Backend tests must be compiled as a library and registered to glow with the `add_glow_test` cmake function.
+The backend tests must be compiled as a library and registered to Glow with the `add_glow_test` cmake function.

 CMake example:
 ```